-\\ Please note that the OSC program is closed for the Thanksgiving Holiday (October 9), Christmas and New Year Break, Easter Break, etc. Please refer to the school calendar for all closures.
-Please see your school calendar for details.
-Please note the hours for our full-day OSC program on Professional Development Days runs from 8:15 AM - 4:15 PM daily.
+\ Please refer to the school calendar for all closures.

+Please note the hours for our full-day OSC program on Professional Development Days and school closures runs from 8:15 AM - 4:15 PM daily.

 Daily Rates Out of School Care